No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 - Promotions and packages

-- Images focused on cross selling, for example appearing at checkout
+- Images focused on cross-selling, for example, appearing at checkout.

 Let’s continue the Caribbean example.